 |---|---|

-| First-time managers | The shift from IC to people leader is one of the most significant a professional makes.
+| First time managers | The shift from IC to people leader is one of the most significant a professional makes.
 What gets built in the first 90 days tends to last. |

-| Manager of managers (Director+) | Moving from managing ICs to leading other managers is one of the most underestimated transitions in leadership. |
+| Manager of managers (Director and above) | Moving from managing ICs to leading other managers is one of the most underestimated transitions in leadership. |

 | New role or expanded scope | Lateral moves, broader mandates, new functions.
 The complexity is real even when the excitement is high. |

-| Senior & executive leaders | The higher someone rises, the less unfiltered feedback they receive.
+| Senior and executive leaders | The higher someone rises, the less unfiltered feedback they receive.
 A coach is often the only relationship where they can think out loud without consequence. |

 </aside>